Martin Villeneuve: Career

 In 2014, Villeneuve made his acting debut in his short comedy film Imelda, in the role of his paternal grandmother, for which he won three awards, including the Union des Artistes’ Best Actor Award at the 12th Prends ça court !
-Gala.
+Gala (2015).

 In 2016-2017, he directed the first episodes of the second season of Real Detective for Investigation Discovery Channel and Netflix.

 On August 3, 2020, a 14-minute documentary about filmmaker Martin Villeneuve was released online.
 Directed by Jean Benoit, it features interviews with stage director Robert Lepage, illustrator François Schuiten and filmmaker Denis Villeneuve.

-Martin Villeneuve shot two sequels to his short film Imelda, both released in Fall 2020.
+Martin Villeneuve shot two sequels to his short film Imelda, both released in fall 2020.
 Imelda 2: The Notary had its world premiere and opened the Quebec City Film Festival on September 16, 2020, and won the Cinémental Award for Best Canadian Short Film 2020.
 Imelda 3: Simone had its world premiere and opened the Festival du cinéma international en Abitibi-Témiscamingue on October 31, 2020, in front of a real audience despite the Covid crisis.

 He gave a one-hour storytelling masterclass for Goalcast, which went live on January 7, 2021.

 Villeneuve's second feature film, The 12 Tasks of Imelda, which he wrote, directed, produced and starred in, had its world premiere at the Quebec City Film Festival on September 9, 2022, before going into commercial release in 29 theaters across Quebec on October 28, 2022.
-It was also screened at the 2022 Whistler Film Festival, where it won the award for Best Editing in a Borsos Competition film.
+It was also screened at the 2022 Whistler Film Festival, where it won the award for "Best Editing" in a Borsos Competition film.
+On March 26, 2023, Villeneuve won the "Best Actor" award at the Festival du Film Canadien de Dieppe, France, for his role of Imelda, and on August 31, 2023, he won the "Best Director" award at the Canada China International Film Festival.

-Martin Villeneuve is currently directing the Red Ketchup animated series, based on the eponymous graphic novels.
-Produced by Sphere Animation, this 20-episode series will air on Teletoon at Night and Adult Swim starting in 2023.
+In 2023, Martin Villeneuve directed Red Ketchup, based on Quebec’s cult graphic novels.
+Produced by Sphere Animation, this 20-episode animated series aired on Adult Swim in English and on Télétoon la nuit in French.
+Villeneuve also lent his voice to the character of Bill Bélisle in the French version of the show, which held the top spot on Télétoon la nuit and was part of Bubbleblabber’s “Top 10 Adult Animated TV Series For 2023”.

+In March 2024, he was President of the Jury at Dieppe's Canadian Film Festival, in France.

+On May 31, 2024, he paid tribute to his brother Denis Villeneuve, recipient of the Icon Award at the 12th Canadian Screen Awards.

+On June 15, 2024, he wrote a manifesto in La Presse, regarding the reform of Quebec's public financing system in cinema.

+On June 20, 2024, Deadline first reported that Villeneuve was set to direct the supernatural revenge thriller Merciless, starring Jonathan Majors.